 There are a number of factors that can occur early in a person’s life that could lead to lung problems later in life.
-These include not breast feeding, weight gain, a mother’s use of paracetomol during pregnancy, complications during childbirth and indoor and outdoor air quality.
+These include whether a baby is breastfed, weight gain, a mother’s use of paracetamol during pregnancy, complications during childbirth, and indoor and outdoor air quality.

 Pre-birth problems with lung development

 The lungs may not always grow properly while a baby is in the womb.
 If the lungs do not grow properly, the baby has a low chance of survival once born.
 Abnormal lung growth is associated with 15-20% of deaths in newborn babies.
 This could be due to a number of reasons:

 Vitamin A is an essential nutrient for helping the lungs to grow properly.
 Mothers who are lacking this vitamin are more at risk of having babies with abnormal lung growth.

 If doctors identify restricted lung growth in advance, they can try to remove the problems and encourage proper growth.
 This can be through various procedures: